Loading prices…

 🩸BEARISH

-Bitcoin's 30-day correlation with the U.S. Dollar Index has deepened to -0.90, the most negative reading since September 2022, according to TradingView.
-The coefficient of determination sits at 0.81, meaning roughly 81% of bitcoin's short-term price moves are statistically tied to dollar index shifts.
-BTC's rally has stalled since touching highs above $79,000, as the DXY bounced to 98.75 from its April 17 low of 97.63.
+Bitcoin's 30-day correlation with the U.S. Dollar Index has deepened to -0.90, the most negative reading since September 2022, according to TradingView data.
+The coefficient of determination comes in at 0.81, meaning roughly 81% of bitcoin's short-term price action is now statistically linked to moves in DXY.
+The timing is awkward: BTC's push above $79,000 stalled mid-week as the dollar index bounced from an April 17 low of 97.63 to 98.75.

 Related tokens